quicwg/base-drafts/draft-ietf-quic-recovery.md

-TCP conflates transmission order at the sender with delivery order at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently to "retransmission ambiguity".
+TCP conflates transmission order at the sender with delivery order at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently leads to "retransmission ambiguity".
 QUIC separates the two: QUIC uses a packet number to indicate transmission order, and any application data is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.